Join our mailing list and get informative blog posts and helpful hints delivered to your inbox weekly.

 What Can Patients Expect During a Consultation?

-During the consultation, Dr. Tauber will go over the details of the procedure and collect information from potential patients to determine whether they are good candidates.
+During the consultation, Dr. Tauber or Dr. Yan will go over the details of the procedure and collect information from potential patients to determine whether they are good candidates.
 He will also take photographs and perform a general health examination.
 Surgical candidates should come to the consultation prepared to ask any questions they have about the procedure.

 Surgery for Chin Augmentation, Cheek Augmentation, or Jaw Augmentation

 The facial implants procedure will take place in the DeLuca Plastic Surgery office.
-Before the surgery begins, Dr. Tauber will draw surgical markings on the face to assist with implant placement and indicate the location of underlying structures to avoid.
+Before the surgery begins, Dr. Tauber or Dr. Yan will draw surgical markings on the face to assist with implant placement and indicate the location of underlying structures to avoid.
 The patient will be administered both general and local anesthesia.
-Dr. Tauber will then make the incisions.
+Your surgeon will then make the incisions.
 Their locations will depend on the position of the implant, but they are generally hidden in the mouth, on the inside surface of the eyelid, or under the crest of the chin.
 The implants are then positioned in a way that complements and augments the natural angularity of the face.
 Accurate and precise implant positioning combined with screw fixation ensures proper placement and protects vital nerves and other structures from injury.
 At the end of the procedure, the incision will be closed with sutures and may be bandaged or taped.

 What Happens During Recovery and Post-Operative Care?

-Recovery is similar to other facial surgeries and is typified by swelling and bruising that is greatest during the first few days and then tapers off over the next couple weeks.
+Recovery is similar to other facial surgeries and is typified by swelling and bruising that is greatest during the first few days and then tapers off over the next couple of weeks.
 Patients can apply a cold compress to the implant site to reduce swelling, bruising, and pain.
 Depending on the procedure, drains may be placed.
-In these cases, Dr. Tauber will provide care and cleaning instructions, as well as an antibiotics prescription if necessary.
+In these cases, Dr. Tauber and Dr. Yan will provide care and cleaning instructions, as well as an antibiotics prescription if necessary.
 Stitches will be removed in five to ten days after the surgery, and sutures placed inside the mouth will dissolve in a similar period of time.
 Although recovery time will vary, most patients can return to work and other normal activities within a week.
 Vigorous physical activity can be resumed after four to six weeks.